yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 Answer the following questions in `design.txt`:

 1. The `isEqual:` methods in *Node* and *Edge* require that object != nil.
 This is because these methods access the fields of 'object' without checking if 'object' is null first.
-Why do we require 'self' to be non-null?
+Why do we require `self` to be non-null?
 What happens when we pass a message to a nil pointer?
 Explain.

 2. Calls to `checkRep:` are supposed to catch violations in the classes’ invariants.
 In general, it is recommended that one call `checkRep:` at the beginning and end of every method.
 In the case of *Node* and *Edge*, why is it sufficient to call `checkRep:` only at the end of the constructors?
 (Hint: could a method ever modify a *Node* or *Edge* such that it violates its representation invariant?
 How are changes to instances of *Node* and *Edge* prevented?)